How Much Do Surrogates Get Paid in NY and NJ?

 Is compensated gestational surrogacy possible in New York or New Jersey?

 Deciding to carry a baby for another person is a big decision which comes with legal, emotional and medical risks.
 It can be personally fulfilling and rewarding but should only be undertaken if it is an appropriate choice for you and your family.
 Surrogacy laws in New York and New Jersey are intended to ensure that the surrogate is not financially burdened by her decision to help another family have a child.
-Accordingly, surrogates should not incur any costs or expenses in connection with their decision
+Accordingly, surrogates should not incur any costs or expenses in connection with their decision.

 Permissible Payments in New York

-After February of 2021, persons acting as gestational surrogates in New York may be compensated for “medical risks, physical discomfort, inconvenience and the responsibilities they are undertaking in connection with their participation in the assisted reproduction.”
+Gestational surrogates in New York may be compensated for “medical risks, physical discomfort, inconvenience and the responsibilities they are undertaking in connection with their participation in the assisted reproduction.”
 New York law further provides that the amount of the compensation she receives “must be reasonable and negotiated in good faith between the parties, and said payments to a person acting as surrogate shall not exceed the duration of the pregnancy and recuperative period of up to eight weeks after the birth of any resulting children”.

-If you are planning on being a “traditional surrogate” meaning you will be providing the egg used in conception, you are not permitted to be “compensated” and the payments you may receive are strictly limited to what would be permitted in a New York adoption.
+If you are planning on being a “traditional surrogate,” meaning you will be providing the egg used in conception, you are not permitted to be “compensated” and the payments you may receive are strictly limited to what would be permitted in a New York adoption.
 Payments beyond that are impermissible and illegal.
 Because of this restriction, the traditional surrogacy arrangements taking place in New York are typically limited to those where the surrogate is a close friend or family member of the intended parents and she is helping them strictly out of love and compassion.

 Permissible Payments in New Jersey